weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementScheduled.md

 ---
-title: CRP Schedule Failure TSG
+title: Scheduling Failure TSG
-description: Troubleshooting guide for CRP status "ClusterResourcePlacementScheduled" condition set to false
+description: Troubleshooting guide for "Scheduled" condition set to false (ClusterResourcePlacementScheduled / ResourcePlacementScheduled)
 weight: 2
 ---

-The `ClusterResourcePlacementScheduled` condition is set to `false` when the scheduler cannot find all the clusters needed as specified by the scheduling policy.
+The `ClusterResourcePlacementScheduled` (for ClusterResourcePlacement) or `ResourcePlacementScheduled` (for ResourcePlacement) condition is set to `false` when the scheduler cannot find all the clusters needed as specified by the scheduling policy.
 > Note: To get more information about why the scheduling fails, you can check the [scheduler](https://github.com/kubefleet-dev/kubefleet/blob/main/pkg/scheduler/scheduler.go) logs.

 ## Common scenarios